 Dr. Gordon Wetzstein

-Dr. Wetzstein received his PhD in Philosophy from the University of British Columbia in 2011 and spent three years at MIT Media Labs before his appointment at Stanford University in 2014.
+Dr. Wetzstein received his PhD in Computer Science from the University of British Columbia in 2011 and spent three years at MIT Media Labs before his appointment at Stanford University in 2014.
 He is the head of the Stanford Computational Imaging Lab and a faculty co-director of the Stanford Center for Image Systems Engineering.

 Dr. Wetzstein is the recipient of a National Science Foundation CAREER Award, an Alfred P. Sloan Fellowship, an ACM SIGGRAPH Significant New Researcher Award and a Presidential Early Career Award for Scientists and Engineers (PECASE).